-LPI – Fed program is market-driven and coverage offered directly reflects the fed cattle market.
+LPI – Fed is a market-driven program.
+Coverage offered directly reflects the fed cattle market.

 Features of LPI – Fed Price Insurance